dongfang91/text_similarity/README.md

 First, the sentence corpus should be downloaded and saved in the directory "data/sentence_corpus/".
 Please look at the format of the example file "data/sentence_corpus/input.tsv", each row of this tsv file is one sentence.

 ### Model
-Second, the model should be downloaded ([sentence-BERT models](https://public.ukp.informatik.tu-darmstadt.de/reimers/sentence-transformers/v0.2/)) and saved in the directory "data/model/".
-In this repository, we use the "roberta-base-nli-mean-tokens" as an example.
+Second, the model should be downloaded ([sentence-BERT models](https://public.ukp.informatik.tu-darmstadt.de/reimers/sentence-transformers/v0.2/)) and saved in the directory "./model/".
+In this repository, we use the "roberta-base-nli-mean-tokens" as one example.

 ### Generate sentence embeddings for every sentence in the corpus
 Generate sentence embeddings and save them as pickle files.